MR-DOS/LowCapacitanceProbe/README.md

 Use [this jobset (download it to view)](https://github.com/MR-DOS/LowCapacitanceProbe/raw/main/Outputs.kicad_jobset) for your designs, it is somewhat tested and should produce usable data.
 You can recreate all exports present in this repo using it.

+## Simulation

+[Simulation comparing this design and the FETProbe_V2 design](https://github.com/MR-DOS/LowCapacitanceProbe/raw/main/Simulation/probe.asc) which works in LTspice 17.x and LTspice 24.x.
+Please note that you HAVE TO use alternate solver instead of normal solver (Tools -> Control Panel -> SPICE -> Engine -> Solver).
+The normal solver is faster, but has some stability issues and returns "hairy" traces of simulated gain which cannot be explained from electrical/physical standpoint.

 ## Sources for this design

 Forked from [FETProbe_V2](https://github.com/makerprobe/FETProbe_V2) by makerprobe which is an improved fork of crteensy's [FETProbe_tiny](https://github.com/crteensy/FETProbe_tiny).
 Some ideas are taken from the FETProbe_V2, but most of the core design was changed to allow precise gain tuning, also the original design was suffering from being near stability threshold (and thus probably required the "spike filter").